18.104.22.168. Run Tests¶

 You can build the tests by executing

-KEYSTONE_SDK_DIR must be set to the install path of the SDK.
+KEYSTONE_SDK_DIR must be set to a built SDK path.

-This command will build the enclave package named
+This command will generate the enclave package named

 Next, you need to copy the enclave package into the disk image that you’re going to boot on.